 Foundations & Mindset

 What have I done?
-Just some thought to develop some “good” habits (turn them to operations), block out my calendar for employing them and a constant dedication to growing my network on LinkedIn.
+Just some thoughts to developing some “good” habits (turn them to operations), block out my calendar for employing them and a constant dedication to growing my network on LinkedIn.

 When I started I had a very small network of business associates of less than 70 people from Greece, USA, and Europe.
 I thought it was enough!
 But as I have explained it wasn’t because it was “stagnated”.
 No interaction, some messages, here and there, minimum communication, etc. You know the feeling?
 I guess you do.

-Before 3 years I take the ownership of my LinkedIn strategy want it to develop suitable operations to follow through to empower and invigorate my LinkedIn network.
+Before 3 years I take the ownership of my LinkedIn strategy wanting to develop suitable operations to follow through to empower and invigorate my LinkedIn network.

 Today I have a network of 8932 participants most of which I have communicated with for more than one times, and few of them are now my associates.